consolesoft/shipoutSMTP-version/README.md

 ## 👨‍💻 Built by

-**underGround red team** was created by developers for fast, smart, and reliable bulk messaging.

-Use it responsibly.
+**underGround red team** was created by the guy gameThe0ry for fast, smart, and reliable bulk messaging. for any questuon contact the developer on telegram @gamethe0ry or visit https://undergr0und.com Use it responsibly.